MonmaNobuaki/dcimg2btf/README.md

 After specifying the input and output folders, please wait for the conversion to finish.
 This may take some time depending on the number of files and the size of the files being converted.

-## Contributing
+## Contact
-This script is open-source and available for use.
 If you have any questions, please contact the author (not Hamamatsu Photonics).

 ## License